Ángeles Ortiz: “We create our own barriers”

 Sporty childhood “I’ve been always an athletic child, an inherited passion, as my father played baseball.
 One of my physical education teachers introduced me to athletics, but I didn’t enjoy running so much.
 Until one day, during training, I left the running track and went to another ground to throw a weight.
 Although my coaches weren’t initially happy, they knew it’s what I liked, and let me train twice a week.
 And here grew the challenge between gravity and myself”.

-High Performance Centre.- “It was all very fast.
+High-Performance Centre.- “It was all very fast.
 My family encouraged me to continue, even though I was not convinced.
 In the end, I started training on my own and participated in the National Team.
 They demanded 7.80 and I threw 8.30 meters.
 It was December and the same man of the Regional told me in January he expected me in the Mexican Paralympic Center, where I would train a whole year with him to prepare the Pan American Games Rio.
-These were very difficult times, because I had my daughter and the University, but in the end I left, annoyed.
-And even then I was thinking about leaving, twice, but thanks to Esther Rivera, javelin thrower and world champion in Athens, convinced me to stay”.
+These were very difficult times because I had my daughter and the University, but in the end, I left, annoyed.
+And even then I was thinking about leaving, twice, but thanks to Esther Rivera, a javelin thrower and world champion in Athens, convinced me to stay”.

-Championships “In Rio I wasn’t the favourite, but I threw, and when I noticed, I climbed to the top step of the podium, with an international record of 10 meters and 12 centimetres.
+Championships “In Rio, I wasn’t the favorite, but I threw, and when I noticed, I climbed to the top step of the podium, with an international record of 10 meters and 12 centimeters.
 That was the christening of my world records and since then we have achieved 12 more.
 We won 3 gold medals at the Pan American and World Championships, two Gold Paralympics Games in London and a Silver in Beijing, where we even beat the record twice”.

 Looking Back “I don’t regret anything.
 The sport and my ball gave me the opportunity to visit many places around the world, to meet the numerous people, from leaders to the humblest, who I would have never met otherwise.
 The barriers we place ourselves, with dedication and discipline we achieve the objective“.